vernor1/carnd_vehicle_detection/README.md

 * Spatial sizes 16x16, 32x32 and 48x48 are almost equally good.
 * Color histogram, number of bins is only good as 32.
 Decreasing it affect accuracy; increasing doesn't improve anything, but affects performance.

+The total number of features in the final solution is more than 8k.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
 The classifier is implemented in `TClassifier` class defined in `classifier.py`.
 I used `sklearn.svm.LinearSVC` classifier trained with [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) sample images combined of [GTI](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [KITTI](http://www.cvlibs.net/datasets/kitti/) databases.
 The training and testing of the classifier is done right after normalizing the feature vectors in the end of `TClassifier` constructor.